wp-plugins/listly/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 List posts (listicles) get traction, but are hard to author with pizzazz.
-Make fun social lists to rank, evolve, embed & share.
+Make fun, social lists to rank, evolve, embed & share.

 == Description ==

 **Integrate numbered lists on Wordpress & beyond**

-Listly lets your audience actively contribute to your posts, while letting you moderate.
+Listly lets your audience actively contribute to your posts, while giving you the power to moderate.
 In reality, no list is ever complete.
 With Listly, the audience help your content evolve via social engagement.
 Communities form around shared interests, needs & expertise.

 Use Listy to create, curate or collaborate to build awesome, people-ranked numbered-lists.
 One plugin, many uses.